 To receive the payment, you must also meet all of the following:

-- You are at least 17 years old and live in New South Wales or Victoria
+- You are at least 17 years old and live in a state or territory

 - You are an Australian resident or hold a visa that gives you the right to work in Australia